mazwat/mazwat.github.io/uml-ws.md

 You will be working in pairs to complete this task.
 Find your pair here: [https://www.keamk.com/ncnz3p9r6vdqcls1](https://www.keamk.com/ncnz3p9r6vdqcls1)

-You will crreate

-Points to consider:
-- What diagram can be used to document the high-level usage of the system?
-- What diagram can be used to model the user’s interaction with the physical control system?
-- What diagram can be used to model the systems inside the experience or game?

-You should develop at least **3 diagrams** and one of them should be a Class diagram

-## Pair Work

-You will be working in pairs to complete this task.
-Find your pair here: [https://www.keamk.com/ncnz3p9r6vdqcls1](https://www.keamk.com/ncnz3p9r6vdqcls1)
+You will create **a UML diagram** of the **type** outlined in option below.
+You can choose to do any  that is of interest to you, but consider it's application to your subject area.

 ## Resources for Creating UML